Enchengzw/Push_swap/README.md

 ## Push_swap

-Push swap is a algorythm project.
+Push swap is an algorithm project.
 Your program should receive a list of integers and should create a stack with it.
 Afterwards, you should order the stack with the least amount of operations with the aid of an auxiliar stack.

 ## Operations